WenhaoJia/wenhaojia.github.io/_talks/talks_about.md

 ---
+title: "Talk 1 on Relevant Topic in Your Field"
+collection: talks
+type: "Talk"
-permalink: /
+permalink: /talks/talks_about
-title: ""
-author_profile: true
-redirect_from:
-  - /talks_about/
-  - /talks_about.html
+venue: "UC San Francisco, Department of Testing"
+date: 2012-03-01
+location: "San Francisco, CA, USA"
 ---

-- This is a description of your conference proceedings talk, note the different field in type.
-You can put anything in this field.
-- This is a description of your conference proceedings talk, note the different field in type.
-You can put anything in this field.
+This is a description of your talk, which is a markdown file that can be all markdown-ified like any other post.
+Yay markdown!